 Context-Specific Assessment

 New Zealand has no mandated AI impact assessment regime.
-But the Privacy Act 2020, the Companies Act, and the Code of Health and Disability Services Consumers' Rights all create liability for AI-driven decisions.
+But the Privacy Act 2020, the Companies Act 1993, and the Code of Health and Disability Services Consumers' Rights all create liability for artificial intelligence-driven decisions.
 The gap between "no specific AI law" and "no legal exposure" is where organisations get into trouble.

 See Our Methodology